Beloth/Ostston-Work/Notes/Next Session.md

       * Mother and father both died 3 years ago due to the illness that sread though Ostston
       * Find out she has a younger sister
       * She is paying for her sister's appenticeship with a tailor although how she can afford it on her wages they don't know.

-### Summoned to the High Marshal but not to his office

-* You are directed to one of the castle towers.
-  * Archanist Shaniera's office/study.
-    * Her hand hovers over a trinket on her desk.
-Looks like a representation of Mystra the Goddess of magic (Mystra (pronounced: /ˈmɪstrɑː/ MISS-trah), the Mother of all Magic, was a greater deity and the second incarnation of the goddess of magic, sybol 8 pointed star within a circle).
-She mutters a spell.
-      * Passive perception DC 10
-        * all noise from the outside stops
-      * Motions you to be quite
-      * Leads through the office to her personal quarters.
-        * There she lifts a rug to reveal a runic circle
-          * Arcana check DC15
-            * Some sort of teleportation circle...
-        * Cast a spell and the runes light up and form a shimmering doorway.
-          * She steps through and the High Marshal motions for you to follow.
-He brings up the rear.

-### Arcahnist Shaneria's Mage Tower

-* Stable pocket dimension
-* Those who are magically inclined can feel the power, all around pulsing like a heart beat.
-  * Yojimbo - You feel your own power rising, beating in time.
-Normally you have to actively bring the power to the surface and shape it to your will, at times forcing it but now its also most earger, right at your finger tips like it wants to challenge the power around you.
-  * Branton - Tower1 - With the Arcane power surrounding you, you instictively reach for the connection with your god.
-To your dismay you find it weaker than normal.
-Its still there but its muted, like you are far from your gods hearing.
-  * Ogden - With the Arcane power surrounding you, you instictively reach for the connection with your god.
-To your dismay you find it weaker than normal.
-Its still there but its muted, like you are far from your gods hearing.
-  * Kairon - You feel the power surround you, almost suffercatingly so.
-It beats around you, You get the strange sensation that its almost alive.. and inspecting you, testing you... you try to call on your own magics in readiness to defend yourself if necessary and reaching for the connection to your patron it responds slowly but then the ambient magic as if sensing it almost leaps at the connection smoothering it.
-Its still there but weak your not sure what would happen should you try to cast anything.
-  * Enaris - Tower1 - Eniaris.
-Your senses, always attuned to nature reach out but where you normally sense the power of nature you fell nothing...
-Perturbed you feel inward to your own personal store of power and to your relief its still there.
-  * Ahsoka - Your ki rising up in response to the power in the air.
-You feel it beating just blow the surface of your skin, acting almost like a deffense against the magic.

-* Thanks you for the rescue of the investigators.
-* The Sages have passed on a reward of 200g
-* They need time to recover and find out what happened to Dalee.
-* They are unsure what the orb did/does but has affected her mind.
-She has gaps in her memory.
-* Someone must have betrayed the investigators.
-Someone from within the guard?
-The Council or more worrying the Sages of the Arcane?
-* Must continue the investigation especially since this portal, if within the city walls could conceivable bring an army in, bypassing the defenses.
-* Going to keep the circle of who knows about the investigation to a minimum.
-Meaning the party, him and Shaniera.
-* Shaniera will make a show of inspecting the city's magical defences but will be using that tour as a way of triangulating where the portal site is.
-  * Once they know where the portal site is they will call on you.
-* Mean while Marshal Falern will investigate who Lord T is.

 #### Find the Portal Site
 * Shaniera was being followed while she toured the magical defensive sites but no attack made.
 * Found that the portal is in a surprising place is in or under the temple to Mielikki (Goddess of forests, forest creatures, rangers, dryads, autumn).